rhowardiv/couch-bash-func/README.md

 Some Bash functions to easily talk to CouchDB from the command line.

+UPDATE: You should really just be using the couchapp tool: http://couchapp.org/page/couchapp-usage

 For example, you can easily store your database framework (design docs) as an executable or sourceable Bash script file: